A street style wholesome & hearty breakfast option also called as bread & egg 'upma' in India.

 - salt to taste

-1. Break the eggs in a bowl and beat well.
-Snip the hard edges of the bread and cut them into cubes.
-Keep aside
+Break the eggs in a bowl and beat well.
+Trim the sides and cut the bread into cubes.
+Keep aside.